 Greetings, Champions!
-You have just about closed in on the next freebie, so I’m giving it to you early!
-Woohoo!
-And the short is: Dressing Up!
+The latest short story is: Dressing Up!
 This is a really cute one with Ariane hanging out with a bunch of B&B characters, so I hope you like it!

 Today, in celebration of the release of Frog Prince, we’re going to go over the original story.
 Before we get started I would like to note that I really gutted this fairy tale when I created my own version.
 It still has most of the important parts, but I broke them up and made some pretty drastic changes because 1) both of the main characters in the original story are pretty detestable 2) Lucien’s arrogant personality and my world itself wouldn’t have allowed for me to completely adapt the story.